deepakmoud/Pythonanywhere-Deployment-steps/how-to-use-google-cloud-shell-for-docker.md

 <a id='background'></a>
 [back to TOC](#toc)
 ### 1. Background:
-In the Machine Learning Zoomcamp course conducted by Alexey Grigorev (https://github.com/alexeygrigorev/mlbookcamp-code/tree/master/course-zoomcamp) in some of the exercises and for the projects, it is required that participants deploy their application into a docker container and further deploy their application to Cloud.

-However, many participants have faced issues in getting docker to work on their local machine.
-This guide is an attempt to help around this situation and allow use of docker without docker being installed on local machine.

-To do this, you can use Google Cloud shell, which is a free machine in Google Cloud and has docker pre-installed.
+ you can use Google Cloud shell, which is a free machine in Google Cloud and has docker pre-installed.
 Anyone having a Google account (like Gmail account) can use this method.

 ----
 <a id='gcp-cloud-shell-docker'></a>